kyma-project/kyma/docs/serverless/08-07-switch-to-external-registry.md

 type: Tutorials
 ---

 This tutorial shows how you can [switch to an external Docker registry](#details-internal-and-external-registries-switching-registries-in-the-runtime) in a specific Namespace, with Serverless already installed on your cluster.
-This example shows the `default` Namespace but you can use any other.
-You will create a Secret custom resource (CR) with credentials to one these registry:
+This example relies on the `default` Namespace but you can use any other.
+You will create a Secret custom resource (CR) with credentials to one of these registry:

 - [Docker Hub](https://hub.docker.com/)
 - [Google Container Registry (GCR)](https://cloud.google.com/container-registry)
 - [Azure Container Registry (ACR)](https://azure.microsoft.com/en-us/services/container-registry/)

-Any Function deployed in the `default` Namespace will use these credentials to pull the images from the selected external registry.
-They will also allow Kaniko - the job build tool - to push any newly built or rebuilt images to this registry.
+After this change, any Function deployed in the `default` Namespace will store images in this registry.

 > **CAUTION:** Function images are not cached in the Docker Hub.
 The reason is that this registry is not compatible with the caching logic defined in [Kaniko](https://cloud.google.com/cloud-build/docs/kaniko-cache) that Serverless uses for building images.